Master of Computer Science

 Illinois Computer Science is a U.S. News & World Report top-five CS graduate program.

 Building upon a proud legacy stretching back to the 1940s, Illinois Computer Science stands at the forefront of computing innovation.
 Collectively, our alumni and faculty have birthed new industries, generated billions of dollars in commerce, created tens of thousands of jobs, and revolutionized the way that people communicate, shop, and conduct business.
-For more of this amazing story, please visit the CS History Timeline.
+Learn more reasons to choose Illinois Computer Science.

 Coursera does not grant credit, and does not represent that any institution other than the degree granting institution will recognize the credit or credential awarded by the institution; the decision to grant, accept, or transfer credit is subject to the sole and absolute discretion of an educational institution.